 As part of Annexation of the project site into the City limits, the proposed project would require a GPA of the City's existing General Plan policy area to include the boundaries of the industrial park footprint and nonparticipating parcels as Employment - Mixed Use.
-In accordance with the Cortese-Knox-Hertzberg Local Government Reorganization Act (see Government Code section 56375), City zoning designations would be applied to the industrial park footprint and nonparticipating parcels through Prezoning and subsequent annexation.
+In accordance with the Cortese-Knox-Hertzberg Local Government Reorganization Act (see Government Code section 56375), City of Sacramento zoning designations would be applied to the industrial park footprint and nonparticipating parcels through Prezoning.
 The industrial park portion of the project site would be Prezoned to include 317.9 acres of M-1-PUD zoning and 13.4 acres HC-PUD zoning.
-The nonparticipating parcels would be Prezoned to include sthe adoption of PUD Guidelines related to the proposed M-1-PUD and HC-PUD zoning.
+The nonparticipating parcels would be Prezoned to include 83 acres of M-1.
+The proposed project includes the adoption of PUD Guidelines related to the proposed M-1-PUD and HC-PUD zoning.
 The PUD Guidelines include regulations and standards for permitted/prohibited uses, site design, building design, landscaping/visual screening, signage, and lighting.
 (DEIR, p.
 3-5 to 3-7)